 All 7th-12th graders.
 All the great things about a normal retreat packed into one day.

 It's going to be great.

 When: Sunday, April 24, end of 2nd service until 7:00pm

 How to Sign-Up: Click here

 Meals: We will provide lunch at the church building before we leave.
 We will have supper at camp before we come home.

 What will we be doing?: The camp has a lot of activities, and we'll have some games and things of our own.
 It will be kind of like a normal retreat, but all of the amazingness will be packed into one afternoon.
 "Is that even possible?" you ask.
 Well, yes.
 Yes it is.
-There will be games, fun, activities, food, worship, a campfire, cooking on the campfire, and even a chance to ride horses.
+There will be games, fun, time to grow on your own, Bible study, activities, food, and worship.

 Questions: Talk to us anytime.
 In person, phone, text, or email are all great.
 Call the church office if you do not have contact info for Monty or Heather